devilintheEden/Vision-Impairments-Aiding-Hololens-Unity-Project/README.md

 Notice:

-1. pix2pix.onnx is too big for GitHub to hold without LFS so it was upload separately to the following address [Google Drive](https://drive.google.com/file/d/1mOs2hCU6nomhmbpnVqMVspuCN9S2VoLp/view).
+1. The two .onnx models are too big for GitHub to hold without LFS so it was upload separately to the following address [Google Drive](https://drive.google.com/file/d/1mOs2hCU6nomhmbpnVqMVspuCN9S2VoLp/view).
 Download the file and put it under Assets folder.